-You'll need a license to create the webinar which gives you the link (so that you can announce it and share it with attendees) and you'll also need a license to actually host the event.
+You'll need a license to create the webinar which gives you the link (so that you can announce it and share it with attendees) and you'll also need the license to actually host the event.
 But you don't need a license in between.
 We'll just work with you on the timing of your license assignment.
 It's not uncommon for us to shuffle our available licenses around to be sure that all webinar hosts have it when they need it.

 Assuming you currently have a webinar license, you can create as many webinars as you need and you can edit those webinars.
 Therefore, please consider creating a few test webinars before your main event so that you can try out the features and see how they work.
 To start, visit this page:

 To create a new webinar, click the blue "Schedule a Webinar" button.
 Zoom has a couple of nice articles with videos that take you through the process of creating a webinar:

 The above articles also address the features of a webinar and how to use them.